 GDI fuel systems utilize 2 different fuel pumps, a high-pressure crank-driven pump and an in-tank lift pump.
 DW pumps can be used in the fuel tank as a higher flowing upgrade to the OE in-tank lift pump.

 Late model, high performance applications have larger diameter fuel pump wiring, so a hardwire kit may not be necessary.
 On older applications, especially those that were not originally manufactured for high power, the fuel pump wiring is often insufficient to supply a high flow fuel pump.
 In these cases, a hardwire kit is a good option to get the most flow out of your DW pump.
-Consult our technical support for more information.
+Special considerations needed when using in conjuntion with a pulse-width modulated pump controller.
+Contact tech support for more information.

 It is always recommended to use a DW application-specific kit when available.
 The DW application specific kits will provide the best fitment, ease of installation, highest performance for your vehicle.
 When an application specific kit is not available, our universal pump kits can usually provide the parts needed for an installation.